 The destruction of your home is treated as a sale of your home.
-Therefore, you may be able to meet these requirements if you sell vacant land used as a part of your main home within 2 years from the date of the destruction of your main home.
+As a result, you may be able to meet these requirements if you sell vacant land used as a part of your main home within 2 years from the date of the destruction of your main home.
 For information, see Publication 547.